-On November 30th, second year Civil Engineering Technology students participated in Humber’s first Surveying Competition organised by Amjad Zoudeh.
+On November 30th, second year Civil Engineering Technology students participated in Humber’s first Surveying Competition organized by Amjad Zoudeh.

 The judges this year were Dan Hendriks, Ignat Girin, Scott Coons, and Shawn Price.
 They were very impressed by the enthusiasm of the students, and their comradery.
 They saw that students were able to handle stressful environments, while paying attention to the quality of their work.